Kingsnake General Care Guide

 Kingsnakes require relatively low humidity, thriving between 50-55%, or 60% while in shed.
 They also exhibit burrowing behaviors.
 These needs can be met easily by using aspen shavings or aspen chips as substrate, which can be located at just about any pet store that carries exotic animal supplies.
 You can also use cypress mulch if your humidity levels are below 45%.
 Substrate should be at least an inch deep, although 2-3 inches is better for adults so they are able to burrow.
-Substrate such as pine and cedar should be avoided as they can cause respiratory problems in the long-term.

 You can use a variety of different heat sources for Kingsnakes depending on your setup.
 Kingsnakes require a warm spot of about 85°F and a cool spot no cooler than 75°F. You can achieve this by using a UTH (under tank heater) beneath your tank or tub, heat tape, CHE (ceramic heat emitter), DHP (deep heat projector), or RHP (radiant heat panel).
 As with most snakes, it is not recommended to use any incandescent, infrared or "night time" bulbs as a source of heat.
 Whether you use an overhead or under tank heater is up to personal preference; neither is necessarily better than the other, when used correctly.
 Remember that ALL heating elements must be used in combination with a thermostat.